 - An interdisciplinary Official Master’s programme aimed at training professionals of the viticulture sector, providing an in-depth look at wine production from the vineyard to the finished product.
 The programme includes aspects of viticulture, oenology, wine tasting and the commercial management of wineries.

-- Professional tutors with wide-ranging knowledge of the international viticulture sector.
+- Participation of professionals with wide-ranging knowledge of the international viticulture sector.

 - Work placements in wineries.